 Dynamic Personnel will primarily recruit teachers who are qualified /certified to teach children in their home country.
 The kinds of qualifications required differ by country but typically include a bachelor’s or masters of education, postgraduate degree /certificate in education, higher diploma in education, diploma in education.
 Note that South African teachers with only a diploma in education (3 years) who do not have a bachelor’s degree will have extremely limited opportunities.
 A minimum of 2 years full time teaching experience at a school is required.

 Educational requirements for Teaching English as a Foreign Language (TEFL)

 Opportunities for TEFL teachers in the Middle East are very limited and mostly only available in Saudi Arabia at tertiary level.
 A Bachelors degree along with a TEFL certificate would be required along with at least 2 years teaching experience.
+The other Middle East countries eg UAE, Oman etc require a Bachelors degree in English or Linguistics (no TEFL certificate required) in order to be considered for teaching English.
 Our main area for TEFL teaching would be Asia.
 In Thailand we offer BA degree qualified candidates (any major) a full comprehensive package so no experience is needed.
 We also offer guaranteed job placement.
 For TEFL positions in South Korea you would be required to have at least a Bachelors Degree along with a TEFL certificate and 2 years experience.